 4.1.
-The CHARON Launcher
+CHARON Launcher

-Use the CHARON Launcher to start CHARON-VAX/XX manually.
-Click on Help or type F1 for help.
-Select the CHARON-VAX/XX configuration file you want to run and the version of the particular CHARON-VAX model that will be used for that.
-(In the case where only one version is installed the Launcher will select it automatically) The CHARON-Launcher will display the VAX model specified in this configuration file, if valid.
+CHARON Launcher is used to configure and run a CHARON-VAX/XX / CHARON-PDP11 instance.
+Browse to a CHARON-VAX/XX / CHARON-PDP11 configuration file you want to use, and select the product version.
+In case of only one version is installed the Launcher will select it automatically.
+CHARON-Launcher will display the VAX/PDP11 model specified in this configuration file.